-The well-perfused metaphyses, which has scarce functioning phagocytes, is the most common site of infection in hematogenous osteomyelitis affecting the long bones.
-The blood supply to the long bones penetrate the bone at the mid-shaft then split into two traveling to both metaphyseal endplates.
+The well-perfused metaphyses, which have scarce functioning phagocytes, are the most common site of infection in hematogenous osteomyelitis affecting the long bones.
+The blood supply to the long bones penetrates the bone at the mid-shaft then splits into two traveling to both metaphyseal endplates.
 Slowing of blood flow in vascular loops at the metaphysis encourages the deposition of microbes and the establishment of infection.
 To contain the disease, phagocytes release enzymes that lyse bone, creating an inflammatory response.
 This inflammatory response forms pus (a protein-rich exudate containing dead phagocytes, tissue debris, and microorganisms) and causes increased intramedullary pressure.
 The inflammatory exudate can rupture through the cortex to the periosteum if left unchecked.
 Disruption of the periosteum impairs the periosteal blood supply leading to bone ischemia then necrosis.
-Separated pieces of necrotic bone are called sequestra, which occasionally contains pus.
-New bone formation over injured periosteum is called involucrum, and it may partially surround a sequestrum.
+Separated pieces of necrotic bone are called sequestra, which occasionally contain pus.
+New bone formation over the injured periosteum is called involucrum, and it may partially surround a sequestrum.
 Discharge from a sequestrum can lead to sinus tract formation.

 The main histopathological finding in acute osteomyelitis are microorganisms, congested or thrombosed blood vessels, and infiltrates of neutrophils.
 On the other hand, the hallmark histopathological finding in chronic osteomyelitis is necrotic bone.
 Other features of chronic osteomyelitis include a predominance of mononuclear cells, replacement of osteoclast resorbed bone by granulation, and fibrous tissue leading to bone loss and the formation of sinus tracts, which is pathognomic.